 Patients at leading memory care facilities often have more enriching and fulfilling experiences than residents of standard assisted living facilities.
 Residents are routinely engaged on a personal level by caregivers, support staff, and compassionate visitors.
 They also have access to group activities and are encouraged to be as active as they can safely manage.
 Should you sign your loved one up for memory care, you will not need to worry about them feeling isolated in a sterile, purely clinical treatment center.

 Rocky Mountain Assisted Living offers research-based memory care rooted in our values of compassion, understanding, and holistic senior care.
-If you are interested in a more robust treatment option for your loved one with Alzheimer’s disease, dementia, or other memory-related medical condition, our team is happy to provide you with additional details about our services, so contact us today.
+If you are interested in an assisted living facility in Lakewood with more robust treatment option for your loved one with Alzheimer’s disease, dementia, or other memory-related medical condition, our team is happy to provide you with additional details about our services, so contact us today.